raviparashar16/LocalizationResearch_public/README.md

 # Overview

-This repository contains the datasets used in particle filter localization of a fixed Wi-Fi Access Point (AP).
+This repository contains the datasets and code used in particle filter localization, weighted centroid localization, and maximum likelihood localization of a fixed Wi-Fi Access Point (AP).
 The datasets contain robot path locations, odometry data, and RSSI measurements captured from a mobile robot with multiple receivers onboard moving in an indoor office environment.
 The datasets have the same structure and the data is all obtained from within the same environment.

 # Experimental setup